 Are You at Risk for a PFO?

-The foramen ovale is part of normal fetal development, so everyone has one in the womb.
+The foramen ovale is a normal part of being a fetus.
+Everyone has one in the womb.

-At UVA, we detect PFOs using an echocardiogram with a saline contrast study (also called a bubble study).
-Using the saline contrast study, cardiologists can see whether tiny bubbles in the blood passing through the right upper chamber of the heart appear in the left upper chamber.
+At UVA Health, we find PFOs using a test called an echocardiogram with a saline contrast study (also called a bubble study).
+Using this test, our heart specialists can see if tiny bubbles in your blood passing through the right upper chamber of your heart show up in the left upper chamber.